red-scale-dragon/docs/docs/walkthroughs/custom-user-profile-fields.md

 		],
 ```

-Now visit your own profile (or someone elses) on WP admin.
+Now visit your own profile (or someone else's) on WP admin.
 Scroll to the bottom to see your new options.